“I wish that every human life might be pure transparent freedom.”

 My life has taken many turns.
 Up and down, side to side, in and out.

 As a teenager I wasn’t too fond of the side of me being an inquirer and thinker but today I see that is has given me a richer life.
 Thanks too my creative and contemplative soul it has lead me to always move forward in life with the intention of “how can you express an opinion if you don’t try, dvelve into it or explore it” – in mind and spirit.
+As often as I have gotten a chance to, I have immersed myself in creative studies.
+Reading the classics, writing, watching movies, photography, poetry and creative writing.
+I am a slow creator I think.
+I need to contemplate my findings over time.
+Yet I am always inspired and have a notebook ready to scrape down ideas in.

 I think that if and when we take ourselves too seriously, life often gets messy since you then often become too rigid in practice, belief and approach towards others, yourself and life in general.
 Because we then don´t see the spaces in between.
 As humans, we are often too afraid to make mistakes, to not get gratification, to fail or loose face.
 It is like we strive for picture perfect in a world that spins faster and faster and the mental climate thickens here and there.
 Actually, we are beautiful and we just need to see that.
 To see ourselves, get in touch with our inner self.
 Then we can see others splendor as well.